min2ha/ukwa-site/content/target/56941/index.en.md

   "subject": "Brexit"
 }

-# BBC News: No decisive progress on Brexit - Barnier

 EU Brexit negotiator Michel Barnier says "no decisive progress" has been made on key issues, in the latest round of talks with the UK.